 Despite weeks of talks with his EU counterparts, Ross said the US was not willing to meet the European demand that the EU be "exempted permanently and unconditionally from these tariffs."

 "We had discussions with the European Commission and while we made some progress, they also did not get to the point where it was warranted either to continue the temporary exemption or have a permanent exemption," Ross said.

-Ross downplayed the threats of retaliation from those countries, and said talks can continue even amid the dispute to try to find a solution.
+Ross downplayed the threats of retaliation from those countries, but said talks can continue even amid the dispute to try to find a solution.

-And he said President Donald Trump has the authority to alter the tariffs or impose quotas or "do anything he wishes at any point" -- allowing "potential flexibility" to resolve the issue.
+And President Donald Trump has the authority to alter the tariffs or impose quotas or "do anything he wishes at any point" -- allowing "potential flexibility" to resolve the issue.

-Trump imposed the steel and aluminum tariffs using a national security justification, which Ross said encompasses a broad array of economic issues.
+Trump imposed the tariffs of 25 percent on steel and 10 percent on aluminum using a national security justification, which Ross said encompasses a broad array of economic issues.

 German Chancellor Angela Merkel said the EU would respond in a "firm and united" manner to the tariffs.

 "We want to be exempt from these tariffs" which were "not compatible" with World Trade Organization (WTO) rules, Merkel told a press conference with Portuguese premier Antonio Costa in Lisbon.